Bedrock-OSS/bedrock-wiki/docs/meta/style-guide.md

 }
 ```

-## Split textures by path, not name
+## Split Textures by Path, Not Name

 ✔️ `textures/dragon/red`